yuhonas/minimum-viable-programmer/README.md

 # Minimum Viable Programmer (MVP)

-I recently resigned from my job and took a four month break this is a personal laundry list of high level stuff I wanted to non exhaustively revise to identify any gaps in my knowledge of the industry.
+I recently resigned from my job and took a four month hiatus this is a personal laundry list of high level stuff I wanted to non exhaustively revise to identify any gaps in my knowledge of the industry.

 And yes, the names a shameless dig at the one of the lean startup movements catch cries, the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)